jamesdylanconklin/ast-roller/README.md

 Code changes must be accompanied by new or reconciled spec code in `src/tests`.

-If anyone has thoughts as to better output formats, feel free to open issues suggesting to suggest changes.
+I feel lukewarm at best about the current output formats so if anyone has better ideas, I'd love an issue suggesting the changes.